ChenlieShi-NWU/SDGSAT-1/README.md

-# SDGSAT-1 Polar Ice and Snow Surface Temperature Retrieval Algorithm
+#  Ice or Snow Surface Temperature Retrieval Algorithm for SDGSAT-1

 This repository contains an algorithm for retrieving the surface temperature of polar ice and snow based on SDGSAT-1 satellite data.
 The algorithm leverages four window-based methods for inversion, which include: